cap-js/docs/node.js/authentication.md

     cf create-service-key bookshop-uaa bookshop-uaa-key
     ```

-    You do this, to gain access to the XSUAA credentials from your local application.
+    This lets you gain access to the XSUAA credentials from your local application.

 2. Bind to the new service key: